Skip to content

 Ayurvedic Treatment for Acne

-Ayurveda treats acne by purifying the body, balancing doshas, and promoting natural skin health.
+Ayurveda focuses on treating acne by purifying the body, balancing the doshas, and promoting natural skin health.

-• Basti (Medicated Enema): balances Vata, improves digestion, prevents recurrence
+• Basti (Medicated Enema): Balances Vata, improves digestion, and prevents recurrence.

-Formulations with herbs such as Neem, Manjistha, Haridra, Sariva, and Triphala purify the blood, reduce inflammation, and restore skin health.
-Always consult an Ayurveda physician who will assess your prakriti and plan the best combinations.
+Formulations containing herbs such as Neem, Manjistha, Haridra, Sariva, and Triphala purify the blood, reduce inflammation, and restore skin health.

-• Favor fresh, light, cooling foods: green vegetables, fruits, whole grains
+• Favour fresh, light, cooling foods like green vegetables, fruits, and whole grains.

-• Include Amla, Aloe vera, and ghee for cooling and detox
+• Include Amla, Aloe vera, and Ghee for natural cooling and detoxification.

 Home Remedies in Ayurveda for Acne